 Yoga for body awareness improves posture, alignment, and injury prevention.
 It helps you build a deeper connection between your movements and breath, which enhances yoga for self-awareness during every practice.

-2. How does yoga enhance mindfulness?
+How do the best yoga poses enhance mindfulness?

 Yoga enhances mindfulness by combining breath and movement, encouraging presence in the moment.
 It’s an ideal form of meditation yoga for beginners, helping cultivate mental clarity and inner calm.